arvidn/libtorrent/docs/manual.rst

 the `save_resume_data_alert`_ though.
 There's no need to pause when saving intermittent resume data.

 .. warning:: If you pause every torrent individually instead of pausing the session, every torrent
 	will have its paused state saved in the resume data!
+The paused state can however be overridden when loading the resume data.

+.. warning:: The resume data contains the modification timestamps for all files.
+If one file has
+	been modified when the torrent is added again, the will be rechecked.
+When shutting down, make sure to flush the disk cache before saving the resume data.
+This will make sure that the file timestamps are up to date and won't be modified after saving the resume data.
+The recommended way to do this is to pause the torrent, which will flush the cache and disconnect all peers.

 .. note:: It is typically a good idea to save resume data whenever a torrent is completed or paused.
 In those
 	cases you don't need to pause the torrent or the session, since the torrent will do no more writing